 Heading to Germany?
-Your trip is sure to take you to at least one of Germany's top 10 cities whether you are flying into Frankfurt's Airport or breathing in sea air in Hamburg or enjoying typical Bavarian gemütlichkeit in Munich.
-With a history spanning from tribal villages to Roman times to the disastrous events of World War II, Germany has emerged as a world power with much to offer.
+Your trip is sure to take you to at least one of Germany's top 10 cities whether you are flying into Frankfurt's Airport, breathing in sea air in Hamburg, or enjoying typical Bavarian gemütlichkeit in Munich.
+With a history spanning from tribal villages to Roman times to the disastrous events of World War II, Germany has emerged as a world power with much to see.

-Berlin is the German capital and the biggest city in Germany.
+Berlin is the capital and the biggest city in Germany.
 After being separated into East and West during the Cold War, Berlin was reunited in 1990.
-It quickly emerged as the most cosmopolitan and exciting and international city in Germany for art, museums, architecture, history, and nightlife.
+It quickly emerged as a cosmopolitan, international city beloved for its avante-garde art, museums, architecture, history, and nightlife.

-Even more famous than the city's many sights is its world-famous beer.
+Not to be missed it the city's world-famous beer.
 A beloved export, it is best enjoyed in the city; in its traditional beer halls, biergartens, or within the glorious beer tents of Oktoberfest.
-With more than 6... million visitors every year, the largest beer festival in the world is an event not to be missed.
-(Not that it is the only beer festival of the year).
+With more than six million visitors every year, it is just one of the beer festivals held here each year.

 If you hanker for something traditional in this modern forest, explore the recreated city center of the Römerberg.
 Home to the City Hall (the Römer) which dates back to 1405, it is bordered with quaint half-timbered houses.
 For the best of Frankfurt's traditional drink, apfelwein (or ebbelwoi), cross the river into the Sachsenhausen neighborhood

-Frankfurt is host to many important events and conventions, such as the Internati...onal Book Fair in October.
-Begun in 1478, it is the biggest book fair in the world.
+Frankfurt is host to many important events and conventions, such as the International Book Fair in October.
+Started in 1949, it is the biggest book fair in the world.

 Cologne (or Köln), founded by the Romans, is one of Germany's oldest cities.
 The soaring Cathedral of Cologne is the centerpiece with dual towers reaching 157-meters into the sky and can be seen from all over the city.
 Located right next to the train station, it is the first things visitors see and they never take their eyes off it.